testl0/current-time-bringer/README.md

 To fetch the current date and time, run the command `function current_time_bringer:bring`.

-Within approximately one second, the current year, month, day, hour, minute, and second will be saved to storage `current_time_bringer:current_time`:
+Within approximately one second, the current year, month, day, hour, minute, and second will be saved as integers to storage `current_time_bringer:current_time`:

 ```
 {current_time: {month: 5, hour: 11, year: 2015, day: 30, minute: 23, second: 2}}